camwestwood/xapi/recipes/vle/Session-timeout.md

 ```

 ### Context

 Common entity identifier: ContextA, as defined on the [common structures](/common_structures.md#contexta) page.
-Only the core attributes of context are applicable.
+Only the core attributes of the Context entity are applicable.

 Example: